mguenther/kafka-scala-examples/README.md

 ## Running the Scala-based Kafka CLI

-Go to the repository root and issue
+Go to the root of the repository and issue

 ```bash
 $ sbt run